 When the Checker Framework reports a warning, it's best to fix the underlying problem, by changing the code or its annotations.
+For each warning, follow the methodology in Section 2.4.5 to correct the underlying problem.

-(See Section 2.4.5 for some tips.)
-Alternately, you can suppress the warning, which does not change the code but prevents the Checker Framework from reporting this particular warning to you.
+This section describes what to do if the methodology of Section 2.4.5 indicates that you need to suppress the warning.
+You won't change your code, but you will prevent the Checker Framework from reporting this particular warning to you.